 There is a widely-accepted, but wrong, belief that a motorcyclist cannot be compensated for injuries that he or she sustains as the result of an accident if the motorcyclist was not wearing a helmet.
-This belief is based on the mistaken assumption that, since a helmet is required by state law, anyone involved in an accident who is not wearing a helmet is breaking the law and therefore cannot recover damages.
+This belief is based on the mistaken assumption that, since a helmet is required by state law, anyone involved in a motorcycle accident who is not wearing a helmet is breaking the law and therefore cannot recover damages.
 As we will see, this is not the case.

 First of all, it is true that California has what is usually called a “Universal Helmet Law.”
 This means that both the driver and passenger must wear a helmet when riding a motorcycle on a public street or highway in the state.
 Surprisingly, a helmet is the only item of protective gear required by California law.
 In other words, as long as the motorcycle driver and passenger are wearing a helmet, they are “legal” regardless of whatever else they are (or are not) wearing!

 Next, we point out that the California Vehicle Code requires that the drivers of all motorized vehicles operated on California streets and highways are required to obey the same traffic laws and, further, are required to drive in a manner that will minimize the chance that they might cause an accident.
 If an automobile driver is driving recklessly and causes an accident involving a motorcyclist, the accident would have happened regardless of what the motorcyclist was (or wasn’t) wearing at the time.
 We can now turn to the question posed in the title of this article.